clementloyer/ada-website.github.io/all_collections/_posts/2024-12-10-bivariate.md

 One might wonder whether the time between two releases affects revenue or average votes.
 It seems logical that this gap could trigger nostalgia and, in turn, enhance both factors.
 However, that’s not the case!

-[PLOT :Box office of a movie and the average vote of a movie vs the year difference between the movies] To go further in this analysis comparing if a franchise comes from a known book by
+[PLOT :Box office of a movie and the average vote of a movie vs the year difference between the movies] To explore further in this analysis, we could compare whether a franchise originates from a well-known book or is linked to the sale of movie-related games, providing a clearer understanding of the potential nostalgia effect.

 ### How well are entire franchises succesful?
 On the other hand the franchise's average vote are correlated with the franchise's profit.[correlation vote average budget]